-This simplifies the information presented by the diagram, when the structural elements are currently not the focus of interest.
-You can move the dot representing a structural element, but you cannot create new structural elements or connectors involving structural elements on the diagram whilst this option is in use.
-Group Tags by Stereotype Select this checkbox to organize the Tagged Values shown on the element on the diagram into groups according to stereotype.
-Show Compartments Select each checkbox to show the corresponding feature or property compartment for all elements using Rectangle Notation on the diagram: Attributes Inherited attributes Operations Inherited operations Requirements Inherited requirements Inherited requirements Testing (Testing Scripts) Discussions Resources (including 100% complete resources allocated to the element) Notes Tags (Tagged Values) Inherited tags Fully Qualified tags Receptions Constraints Inherited constraints Maintenance (Maintenance Scripts) Reviews Project Package contents Deselect the checkbox for each compartment you want to hide.
+Draw Characteristics topic, appearance_options_elem.html Select this checkbox to turn on diagram custom style.
+Clear the checkbox to revert to normal notation.
+Changes to this checkbox are reflected in the 'Custom Style' checkbox in the diagram Properties window, and vice versa.
+Show Shape Scripts Defaults to selected to show elements and connectors with their Shape Scripts, on the diagram.
+Clear the checkbox to show elements and connectors in their native shapes.
+This option does not affect Custom Compartments.
+To hide those, deselect the appropriate checkboxes in the 'Show Compartments' panel, or on the element 'Compartment Visibility' dialog.
+Show Compartment s Select each checkbox to show the corresponding feature or property compartment for all elements using Rectangle Notation on the diagram: Attributes Inherited attributes Inherited operations

+- · Requirements

+- Inherited requirements

+- Testing (Testing Scripts)

+- Discussions

+- Resources (including 100% complete resources allocated to the element)

+- Notes

+- Tags (Tagged Values)

+- Inherited tags

+- Fully Qualified tags

+- Receptions

+- Constraints

+- Inherited constraints

+- Maintenance (Maintenance Scripts)

+- Reviews

+- Project

+- Package contents

+Deselect the checkbox for each compartment you want to hide.

 If you have added custom compartments to your model display, such as Related Elements, Flow Ports or Parts, 'Show Compartments' checkboxes are also listed for each of them.
-These checkboxes default to selected to show the compartments on the diagram; deselect the checkboxes default to selected to show the compartments on the diagram; deselect the checkboxes to hide the compartments.
+These checkboxes default to selected to show the compartments on the diagram; deselect the checkboxes to hide the compartments.

 If the checkboxes do not seem to operate for an element on a diagram, also check the 'Compartment Visibility' settings for that element.
 Language Click on the drop-down arrow and select the programming language that elements created on this diagram receive, overriding the model default language.
-If you do not want to override the model default, select the value <none> from the drop-down list.</none> OK If you have finished updating the diagram properties, click on this button to save the changes and close the 'Properties' dialog.
+If you do not want to override the model default, select the value <none> from the drop-down list.</none> Support Collaboration Select a value to flag elements on this diagram where monitoring for new messages has been turned on for: • Elements that are the subject of Discussions • Chat messages to specific user groups (Chat messages to individual users are automatically monitored) If an element is the subject of a monitored Discussion, and an unread message is in the 'Discuss' tab of the Discuss & Review window, the icon displays against the element on the diagram.
+Each monitored Chat group or user should be represented by an Actor element on the diagram.
+If a user or a member of a group sends a Chat message, the □ icon displays against the appropriate Actor element on the diagram.
+There are four options: None - to turn Collaboration support off so that no notification icons display (any other option turns Collaboration support on for Discussions) With Alias - for Chat messages, to check the Actor elements to locate the one that has the poster's user ID or group ID in the 'Alias' field With Locking User - for Chat messages, to check the Actor elements for the one that has been locked under the poster's user ID or group ID With Both - for Chat messages, to check firstly for the user ID that locked the element and, if that is not found, for the 'Alias' field containing the poster's user ID OK If you have finished updating the diagram properties, click on this button to save the changes and close the 'Properties' dialog.
 Cancel If you do not want to save the changes you have made, click on this button to discard the changes and close the dialog.
 Help Click on this button to display this Help topic.